October 15-17, Newark, Ohio

 Tour: Newark Arcade: Industry Professionals Tour

 Tour the historic Newark Arcade weeks before its grand opening!
 This tour will also explore the scope of the project, its financing, and challenges encountered during the rehabilitation of the building.
 This tour is designed for industry professionals, but anyone is welcome to attend.
+This session has been approved for 1.00 AIA HSW credits.
 TICKET REQUIRED.
+This tour is sponsored by OHM Advisors and the Huseman Group.

 Symbolism in Cemeteries